jidongxiao/networksecurity/labs/mitnick/README.md

 **Note:** in the original Kevin Mitnick attack, the attacker's machine was not in the same network.
 Back then TCP sequence numbers were easily predictable, today it is not.
 To simulate the attack and simplify our task, we assume we still know the sequence numbers - we will, in the lab, obtain the sequence numbers from wireshark.

 **Background knowledge**: In rsh, two TCP connections are needed.
 One for normal communication, the other for sending error messages.
 In the first connection, the client port must be 1023, and the server port must be 514.
 In the second connection, the server port must be 1023, but the client port can be anything - in this lab, we will choose 9090.
+The attacker can inject rsh commands once the first TCP connection is established, but based on the rsh protocol, the commands will only be executed once the second TCP connection is established.

+In this lab, a python script named [attack.py](attack.py) is provided for establishing these two TCP connections and send the rsh command.
+But the script will need your input in two situations, where you need to identify the sequence number and acknowledgment number of some packets using wireshark and give these numbers to the script.

 ### Preparation steps: